neoforged/.github/primers/1.21.11/index.md

         - `SHELL` - Part name for a shell.
         - `*_CORAL*` - Part names for the corals on a zombie nautilus.
 - `net.minecraft.client.model.geom.builders.UVPair#pack`, `unpack*` - Handles packing/unpacking of a UV into a `long`.
+- `net.minecraft.client.model.monster.nautilus.ZombieNautilusCoralModel` - The model for the warm variant of a zombie nautilus.
+- `net.minecraft.client.model.monster.skeleton.SkeletonModel#createSingleModelDualBodyLayer` - Creates a parched layer definition.
+- `net.minecraft.client.multiplayer`
+    - `ClientPacketListener#hasClientLoaded` - Whether the client is loaded.
-- `net.minecraft.client.multiplayer.MultiPlayerGameMode#piercingAttack` - Initiates a lunging attack.
+    - `MultiPlayerGameMode#piercingAttack` - Initiates a lunging attack.
+- `net.minecraft.client.player.LocalPlayer#raycastHitResult` - Gets the hit result for the camera entity for the given partial tick.
 - `net.minecraft.client.renderer`
     - `DynamicUniforms`
         - `CHUNK_SECTION_UBO_SIZE` - The uniform buffer object size for the chunk section.